Comparative Literature

 • Literatures and cultures of the world

-• Cultural studies and how culture creates and transforms experience, everyday life, social relations, and power structures
+• How culture creates and transforms experience, everyday life, social relations, and power structures

 • Technologies and world cultures